Not on View

 Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

-Carlo Ciussi was born on January 25, 1930 in Udine.
-After an apprenticeship in Fred Pittino’s painting studio, he attended the art school in Venice from 1945 to 1949 and met two of the most well-known Venetian artists, Emilio Vedova and Giuseppe Santomaso.
-He also had the opportunity to see the works by artists such as Picasso and Gino Rossi in the first post-war Biennale in 1948.
-Although in 1949 he left Venice to work with his father in Udine, he never stopped painting and created works in a very dynamic style, characterized by expressionist and neo-Cubist references.
-In 1955 he exhibited at the 7th Quadriennale Nazionale d’Arte in Rome.
+Carlo Ciussi was born on January 25, 1930 in Udine, Italy.
+After an apprenticeship in Fred Pittino’s painting studio, he attended art school in Venice from 1945 to 1949.
+There he met the most important figures in Venetian art at the time: Emilio Vedova and Giuseppe Santomaso.
+He also had the opportunity to see works by artists such as Pablo Picasso and Gino Rossi at the first post-war Venice Biennale in 1948.
+After leaving Venice to work with his father in Udine in 1949, he continued painting and began createing dynamic works influenced by Expressionism and Neo-Cubism.
+In 1955 he exhibited at the Rome Quadriennale.

-In the 1990s and in the the early years of the new millennium, Ciussi participated in various important shows throughout Italy.
+In the 1990s and the early 2000s, Ciussi participated in a number of important shows across Italy.
 In 2011, the Civici Musei di Udine exhibited Carlo Ciussi 1964-2011, and the Neuer Kunstverein in Aschaffenburg and the Stadtgalerie in Klagenfurt organized retrospectives in his honor.
-In 1970 Ciussi had moved to Cividale del Friuli and later returned to Udine, where he remained until his death on April 23, 2012.
-In 2016, on the occasion of the exhibition Postwar Era at the Peggy Guggenheim Collection, a gallery was dedicated to his work.
+Carlo Ciussi died in Udine on April 23, 2012.
+In 2016, as part of the Postwar Era exhibition held at the Peggy Guggenheim Collection, a gallery was dedicated to his work.